blamairia/Heartline-Landing/landing-website/README_v1.0.md

 ## 🌟 System Overview

-Hearline v1.0 is a **fully functional** healthcare management platform featuring a complete subscription billing system with offline payment processing, invoice generation, and administrative oversight.
+Heartline v1.0 is a **fully functional** healthcare management platform featuring a complete subscription billing system with offline payment processing, invoice generation, and administrative oversight.
 This release represents a production-ready solution with end-to-end functionality from subscription creation to payment confirmation.

 ## ✅ **COMPLETED FEATURES - PRODUCTION READY**